![]() |

 replaces females on clutch, but mostly he is occupied with protection of nesting

-the first.
-Chicks in eggs are almost ready to hatching: they cheep from under
+first.
+Chicks in eggs are almost ready to hatching: they cheep from under egg

-drive off the unbidden visitor.
-Birds spread wings, try to surround and to
+off the unbidden visitor.
+Birds spread wings, try to surround and to peck the

-peck the lizard.
-However the gila-dragon is not frightened at all of their
+lizard.
+However the gila-dragon is not frightened at all of their aggression.

-aggression.
-On the contrary it estimates the chances: not it had come to catch,
+On the contrary it estimates the chances: not it had come to catch, and the

-and the meal itself had found it.
-It is necessary only to manage to take it
+meal itself had found it.
+It is necessary only to manage to take it lost-free.

-lost-free.
-Birds hesitate, attacking the gila-dragon: the parental instinct
+Birds hesitate, attacking the gila-dragon: the parental instinct and an instinct

 Indecision of large birds gives bravery to the gila-monster, and it attacks